-If you are looking for a Ryokan in Hakone that’s both family and budget-friendly- your best option would be Hotel Mizunoto located in the Kowakudani Onsen area of Hakone.
-The inn features a large open-air hot spring bath that visitors can enjoy from a public or private open-air hot spring.
+If you are looking for a Ryokan in Hakone that’s family- and budget-friendly, your best option would be Hotel Mizunoto, located in the Kowakudani Onsen area of Hakone.
+The inn features a large open-air hot spring bath that visitors can enjoy from a public or private hot spring.

-How to get there: the hotel offers a free shuttle service from the Kowakudani station.
-You can take a bus to the station from the Tokyo Haneda International airport.
+- How to get there: The hotel offers a free shuttle from the Kowakudani station.
+You can take a bus to the station from the Tokyo Haneda International Airport.
 It should take 140 minutes.

 Hotel Nanpuso is the ideal choice for budget travelers looking for a Ryokan in Hakone with a convenient location.
-Guests at Nanpuso can choose to stay in either a traditional Ryokan inn or a western room.
-Some rooms also come with a private open-air bath for guests to enjoy the complete cultural Japanese experience.
+Guests at Nanpuso can stay in a traditional Ryokan inn or a Western room.
+Some rooms also have a private open-air bath for guests to enjoy the cultural Japanese experience.

-Hotel Nanpuso is also surrounded by various landmarks like the Tamasudare Shrine and the Tamadare Falls that are just a short walk away.
+Hotel Nanpuso is also surrounded by various landmarks like the Tamasudare Shrine and the Tamadare Falls, which are just a short walk away.

-How to get there: You can to the hotel from the shuttle bus at the Hakone- Yumoto station.
-A one-way trip costs $0.90 per person and the total trip takes 7 minutes.
+- How to get there: You can get to the hotel from the Hakone- Yumoto station shuttle bus.
+A one-way trip costs $0.90 per person and takes 7 minutes.